Risk and Safety Compliance Services & Objective Health: Illuminating a Safer Tomorrow Together.

 Energy-saving lighting with long-lasting performance and environmental benefits.

-Biovitae emits a specific spectrum of visible light that interacts with pathogens at a cellular level.
+The light emits a specific spectrum of visible light that interacts with pathogens at a cellular level.
 This interaction disrupts their ability to reproduce, effectively reducing their presence in the environment.
 It's a continuous, passive sanitisation process.
+With the lights illuminating and sanitising the area, people can work as usual without interruption, as the light is harmless to both people and animals.

 1